RAHB-REALTORS-Association/CREA-Directory-WP/bridge-directory/readme.txt

 * Fixed version numbering to match the actual plugin version.

 = 0.3.1 =
-* Updated the plugin name to "Bridge Directory" for consistency.
+* Updated the plugin name to "CREA API" for consistency.

 = 0.3.0 =
 * Fixed linting errors for code consistency and maintainability.